Logo flexstarsolutions.com

 14 MIN READ

-Does a VPN Replace WiFi or Work With It
+Does a VPN Replace WiFi?

 Confusion about VPNs and WiFi stems from misunderstanding what each technology does.
 WiFi connects your device to a network.
 A VPN encrypts data traveling through that network.
 You need the connection first—the VPN just changes how visible you are while using it